easafe/purescript-flame/docs/concepts.md

 ### Rendering

-Having all pieces put together, we can either render the application to the DOM
+Having all pieces put together, we can either render the application to the DOM, as in the case of the counter example
 ```haskell
 main :: Effect Unit
 main = FAN.mount "main" {